sahilm/reddit.js/README.md

 # Usage

 Reddit.js is a lightweight dependency-free library which comes with minified source.

+* Install via `npm install reddit.js`
-Include the minified source with a script tag.
+* Or download and include the minified source with a script tag.
 ```html
   <script src="reddit.min.js"></script>
 ```